Reece Murtagh sat down with NPR and talked about the Tentative Agreement.

 DL19 Machinists should be collectively asking ourselves the question, where do we go from here ?
 We saw a "pro labor" president side with the rail carriers in our national contract negotiations.
 We voted to strike and the incumbent DL19 leadership was afraid to follow through.
 Our backs are against a wall, now is our chance to break the cycle.
 Vote in leaders that aren't afraid to throw punches.
 The incumbent leadership is content to hide under a rock and beg for table scraps.

 If we join together and make our voices heard, we can fight for the change we want to see!
-On November 1 Local 1299 will have a special re-run election to determine the president of District Lodge 19.
+On May 3 2024 District Lodge 19 will have a special re-run election to determine the president & Secretary Treasurer.

 Voting serves all of us.
 Thank you for your commitment.